codesplinta/busser/README.md

 >There are 2 broad categories into which we can classify all of the state that any ReactJS app deals with

-1. Transient or Temporary state (e.g. UI state)
+1. Transient or Temporary state (e.g. UI state, derived state)
 2. Non-Transient or Permanent state (e.g. server state)

 #### Rules of the novel way